Uchibō Line: Operation

 The Uchibō Line operates local service with trains generally originating and terminating at Chiba Station.
 Trains headed directly for Tokyo Station merge with the Sotobō Line between Soga and Chiba Stations, and with the Sōbu Main Line between Chiba and Tokyo, while express and commuter trains merge with the Keiyō Line from Soga station.

 Local trains

-Daytime local service from Chiba to Kisarazu and Kimitsu (sometimes to Kazusa-Minato) is generally 2 round trips per hour.
+Daytime local service from Chiba to Kisarazu and Kimitsu (sometimes to Kazusa-Minato) is provided by around 2 round trips per hour.
 In addition, 1 round trip per hour runs from Kisarazu to Awa-Kamogawa (and to Kazusa-Ichinomiya through the Sotobō Line).

 Keiyō Line through service

 Keiyō Line Local, Rapid, and Commuter Rapid trains operate through services on the Uchibō Line between Soga and Kimitsu.
 In the morning, there are three inbound Rapid and Commuter Rapid trains, and in the evening, there are five outbound Rapid and Commuter Rapid trains and two inbound Local trains.
 On weekends and holidays, Rapid trains replace the Commuter Rapid trains.
 One of the inbound morning trains originates from Kazusa-Minato.